pjleclair/sol-nft/README.md

-# sol-app-template
+## Next.js template for scaffolding Solana dapps
-Template for scaffolding Solana dapps
+'npm run start' to run the app